To the homepage of Moto Morini Club Nederland

 5. the black plastic knobs to keep the side panels in place,

-6. similar, but bigger to keep the seat in position,
+6. similar, but bigger knobs to keep the seat in position,

-7. rubber band and clasp to fix the battery,
+7. rubber band and clasp to hold the battery in place,

-8. slides and needles of the carbs (perhaps there is more missing, have not looked into it),
+8. slides and needles of the carbs (perhaps there are jets missing, have not looked into it yet),

 9. airfilter elements.
 The airbox had these elements, but I would like to replace 'm.

 the engine is not stuck, but 'loose'.
-I had a fear, the engine was stuck after many years of just standing.
+I had a fear, the engine was stuck after many years of just standing and collecting dust and dirt.
 Very carefully, I pushed the kickstarter by hand and I could hear compression ;-) Just after that, I had a look at the oil level: still allright!

 taking the bike apart is a straight forward job

-the chain gave some problems, but after I added some WD40, I took my hammer.
-Then the link came out
+the chain gave problems, but after adding WD40, I took my hammer and the the link came out.

 took the first bolts of the flange